insys-icom/M3_Container/doc/HowTo_Go_2_MQTT.md

 </pre>

 Your subscriber should show the same output as the previous run on your local machine.
-Your sucessfully running a MQTT client, written on Go, inside your container.
+You're running a MQTT client, written with Go, inside your container sucessfully.
 Done!